-As for the last minute requests that you can’t complete: Accept that you will we saying “I understand why you would like/need that, but unfortunately I won’t be able to get to that before I leave”.
-When possible, make alternative suggestions, but ultimately know that if it was a true priority, they would have dealt with it earlier.
+As for the last minute requests that you can’t complete: Accept that you will be saying, “I understand why you would like/need that, but unfortunately I won’t be able to get to that before I leave.”
+When possible, make alternative suggestions, but ultimately know that if it were a true priority, they would have dealt with it earlier.
 Do what you can to not let other people’s projects become your problem.

 5. You: It didn’t occur to you how to respond when your boss asks why you’re leaving: